Keyboard shortcuts

 • Merge: leaders call Store.ProposeMerge, writing a merge AdminCommand.
 On apply, the target region range/epoch is expanded and the source peer is stopped/removed from the manifest.

-• These operations are explicit and are not auto-triggered by size/traffic heuristics; a higher-level controller could call the same APIs.
+• These operations are explicit/manual and are not auto-triggered by size/traffic heuristics.

 9. Observability